Protection of Minors

 - University Contractor: An individual retained by the University under contract to provide services and/or support for programs and activities designed to include minors.

 - University Personnel: Includes but is not limited to all University faculty, staff, Post-Doctoral, visiting scholars, and students in their capacity as student-employees.
+Excluded from this definition are individuals who began unpaid service to the University prior to 2013 and who do not have any current affiliation with the University of Illinois.

 - University Volunteer:An uncompensated individual who is authorized by a University department or unit to: a) perform civil, charitable, or humanitarian services related to the business of or in support of activities of the University designed to include minors, or b) gain personal or professional experience in specific endeavors.
 Volunteers perform services without a promise, expectation, or receipt of any compensation for services performed, including a promise of future employment.
 This definition does not include parents or guardians who are accompanying their child at a program or activity and who may provide incidental service for the program or activity.